Skip to main content

 Migrating to distroless images with Minimus

-Phase 1: Using multi-stage builds
+Using multi-stage builds

 You can instantly benefit from Minimus distroless images while still maintaining your existing build processes by adopting mutli-stage builds and leveraging Minimus production-dev image pairs.
 In a multi-stage Dockerfile, you use the dev image (for example., dotnet-sdk:latest-dev) for the build stage which requires a package manager and development tools.
 Then you copy your artifacts and use the production image for the final runtime stage (for example., dotnet-sdk:latest).
 See multi-stage build tutorials for go This approach will allow you to maintain your existing build processes.
 You can continue using apt-get, curl, and other familiar commands in your build stages, while your final image remains minimal and secure.

-Phase 2: Customizing private images
+Customizing private images

 Once comfortable with Minimus images, you can move security forward with the Minimus Image Creator.
 Instead of installing packages at build time, you can pre-configure your private image with exactly what you need.
 This simplifies Dockerfiles, reduces build complexity, and further optimizes your container security posture.
-The Creator tool enables you to customize Minimus images to meet your application requirements by adding specific packages, defining custom environment variables and more.
-Private images built with Creator are actively maintained by Minimus just like any standard Minimus image, including daily updates, continuous vulnerability scanning, compliance reports, signatures, and a complete SBOM (Software Bill of Materials) report.
+Image Creator enables you to customize Minimus images to meet your application requirements by adding specific packages, defining custom environment variables and more.
+Private images built with the Image Creator are actively maintained by Minimus just like any standard Minimus image, including daily updates, continuous vulnerability scanning, compliance reports, signatures, and a complete SBOM (Software Bill of Materials) report.

 What’s included in a distroless image?